Having clogged ears can be uncomfortable and may muffle your hearing. When this happens, popping your ears may help.

 4. Toynbee maneuver

 For this technique, pinch your nostrils closed with your fingers while swallowing.
-Some research indicates that the Toynbee maneuver is just as effective as the Valsalva maneuver, though results differ from person to person.
+Some indicates that the Toynbee maneuver is just as effective as the Valsalva maneuver, though results differ from person to person.
 You may want to try both to determine which method works best for you.

 5. Applying a warm washcloth